 Here are the details:

-Next week Christine and I, along with 3 grandchildren, Kane Cook who just graduated from Academy Lafayette International High School, and his twin siblings, Phoenix and Paisely Cook (seniors at ALIHS this fall), fly to Madrid, Spain.
+Next week Christine and I, along with 3 of the grandchildren, one of whom just graduated from high school and two who will do so next year, fly to Madrid, Spain.
 There we will be joined by our neighbor, Charlie Murphy.
 We will immediately train to Burgos.
 The 5 of us will enjoy 3 nights at the Hotel Norte y Londres, visiting the remarkable Burgos Cathedral and taking in other delights of this hidden gem destination.

 On the morning of June 1st, Charlie and I will proceed west on foot, encumbered only by our backpacks and the unknown.
 More about that later in this post.

-Christine and the 3 “grands” will return to Madrid for 3 days, to be joined by granddaughter Delaney Benscoter.
-Delaney, who will be a senior in the fall at St. Teresa’s Academy in Kansas City, will have just finished walking the Portuguese route of the Camino with members of her high school class.
+Christine and the 3 “grands” will return to Madrid for 3 days, to be joined by another granddaughter who will be a high school senior in the fall.
+She will have just finished walking the Portuguese route of the Camino with members of her high school class.
 Christine with the four in tow will fly to Paris and do a week of “Paris stuff”.
 They then train to Amsterdam, doing a week of “Amsterdam stuff”.

-The 3 Cook Kids will then fly to New York where they will join their mother (our daughter Alexis), at Camp Pontiac.
-This is Alexis’ 7th year as the camp’s head nurse.
-The 3 kids have been campers throughout but are now employed as camp counselors.
+The first 3 grandkids will then fly to New York where they will join their mother, our daughter, at summer camp.
+This is our daughter’s 7th year as the camp’s head nurse.
+Her 3 kids have been campers throughout but are now employed as camp counselors.

-Meanwhile: Christine and Delaney will wander to Belgium, enjoying Brussels, The Hague, and Brugges.
-After days in Belgium, they will fly to Naples, Italy and meet Delaney’s mom (our daughter Renee’), and Delaney’s 3 siblings.
-Delaney, Britton and Simon Benscoter are three surviving quadruplets, Lennon Schloss is their little sister.
+Meanwhile: Christine and the remaining granddaughter will wander to Belgium, enjoying Brussels, The Hague, and Brugges.
+After days in Belgium, they will fly to Naples, Italy and meet our other daughter, and the granddaughter’s 3 siblings.

 The 6 of them will spend a week exploring Naples, Capri, the Amalfi Coast, Pompeii, and Rome.
 Christine will then bid them “adieu” (which happens to be the most popular starting word for the daily New York Times game, Wordle.
 I prefer “SLATE”).
 On June 27th Christine will fly to meet Charlie and me in Santiago de Compostela, Spain.